-ABSTRACT: Objective: To evaluate the chemical composition, antioxidant and anti-proliferative activities of Hyptis pectinata aerial part aqueous extract (HYP).
-Method: Chemical profiling using high performance liquid chromatography with UV diode array detector (HPLC-UV-DAD), in-vitro antioxidant and anti-proliferative studies were done.
-Antioxidant and antiradical activities of HYP was investigated using 3-(4,5-dimethylthiazole-2-yl)-2,5-diphenyltetrazolium bromide (MTT) and DPPH radical scavenging assay.
-Result: The present study revealed the several metabolites.
+ABSTRACT: Objective: To evaluate the chemical composition, antioxidant and antiproliferative activities of Hyptis pectinata aerial part aqueous extract (HYP).
+Method: Chemical profiling using high-performance liquid chromatography with UV diode array detector (HPLC-UV-DAD), in-vitro antioxidant and anti-proliferative studies were done.
+Antioxidant and antiradical activities of HYP was investigated using 3-(4,5-dimethylimidazole-2-yl)-2,5-diphenyltetrazolium bromide (MTT) and DPPH radical scavenging assay.
+Result: The present study revealed several metabolites.
 HPLC analysis gave caffeic acid (13.92%), rutin (7.89%) and ferulic acid (5.44%) as some of the bioactive constituents.
 HYP showed antioxidant activity in both the DPPH and MTT assay.
-HYP exhibited antioxidant activity against DPPH and MTT from the first dilution at 10 mg/ml up to the ninth dilution at 0.08 mg/ml in a 2-fold dilution signifying presence of antioxidant compounds at those concentrations.
-At 1 mg/ml to 32 mg/ml, HYP dose-dependently and significantly (P < 0.001) inhibited Sorghum bicolor seed radicle growth over a period of 24-72 h compared to the negative control.
-Conclusion: Hyptis pectinata aerial part aqueous extract (HYP) possessed antioxidant and anti-proliferative activities, hence providing preliminary evidence for its use to treat cancer.
+HYP exhibited antioxidant activity against DPPH and MTT from the first dilution at 10 mg/ml up to the ninth dilution at 0.08 mg/ml in a 2-fold dilution signifying the presence of antioxidant compounds at those concentrations.
+At 1 mg/ml to 32 mg/ml, HYP dose-dependently and significantly (P < 0.001) inhibited Sorghum bicolor seed radicle growth throughout 24-72 h compared to the negative control.
+Conclusion: Hyptis pectinata aerial part aqueous extract (HYP) possessed antioxidant and antiproliferative activities, hence providing preliminary evidence for its use to treat cancer.

 Hyptis pectinata, Caffeic acid, Antioxidant, Anti-proliferative

-Incidence of cancer is on the increase worldwide, with estimated 14.1 million new cancer cases in 2012.
-Recent report shows that cancer has claimed over nine million lives in 2015 2.
+Incidence of cancer is on the increase worldwide, with an estimated 14.1 million new cancer cases in 2012.
+A recent report shows that cancer has claimed over nine million lives in 2015 2.
 Cancer is a complex multifactorial cell disease characterized by abnormal cellular proliferation 3.

 Hyptis pectinata belongs to the family Lamiaceae.
 It is a perennial, erect aromatic herb to small shrub up to 4 m high with distinct, 4-angled stems.
 Leaves are opposite, petiolate, the blade ovate to nearly triangular with serrate margins, pubescent, 1.5 to 7 cm long, 1 to 2.5 cm wide.
-Flowers small, strongly zygomorphic, white or pink tinged, borne in dense cyme-like clusters arising from spike-like inflorescences 30-60 cm long.
-Fruit is nutlet 6.
+Flowers small, strongly zygomorphic, white or pink-tinged, borne in dense cyme-like clusters arising from spike-like inflorescences 30-60 cm long.
+The fruit is nutlet 6.
 Stems woody at the base, much branched, pubescent, 4-angled.

 In Taiwan, it occurs at lowlands in the eastern part.
-The seeds are oval, dark brown to black in color.
-It is seen along roadsides or waste places, and associated with other obnoxious weeds such as Conyza Canadensis (L.) Cronq.var. canadensis, Biden spilosa L. var. radiate Schultz-Bip., Ipomoea triloba L., Chloris barbata Sw. and Chamae sycehirta (L.) Mill.
+The seeds are oval, dark brown to blac.
+It is seen along roadsides or waste places and associated with other obnoxious weeds such as Conyza Canadensis (L.) Cronq.var. canadensis, Biden spilosa L. var. radiate Schultz-Bip., Ipomoea triloba L., Chloris barbata Sw. and Chamae sycehirta (L.) Mill.
 This herb can be distinguished from its similar species, Hyptis suaveolens (Linn.)
 Poit, by its comb-shaped cymes, pink or whitish violet flowers and smaller calyx with white trichomes between bristly calyx-lobes 7.

 Hyptis pectinata L. Poit, known as ‘sambacaitá’ in Brazil is used to treat inflammatory and painful disorders.
 The leaf has been reported to possess antioxidant properties 8.
 Hyptis pectinata (L.) Poit is a widely distributed species in Nigeria, with local names as “Kimbar awaaki” (Hausa), ”Jogbo or Alatoriyo” (Yoruba) and ”Idumuje” (Igbo).
-The leaves are used as tea, for the treatment of inflammatory conditions, malaria, infections and cancer.
+The leaves are used as a tea, for the treatment of inflammatory conditions, malaria, infections, and cancer.
 The leaves and bark are used as an infusion for the treatment of throat and skin inflammations, bacterial infections, pain, fungal infections and cancer.
 The leaves of the plant are edible which can be served as food 9, 10, 11.
-Hyptis species are aromatic plants with the presence of biologically active substances such as antimicrobial, antifungal, anti-HIV, analgesic, anti-inflammatory activities, anti-oxidant activity, molluscicidal, haemostatic, anti-ulcer, cytotoxicity and insecticide properties 12 - 23.
+Hyptis species are aromatic plants with the presence of biologically active substances such as antimicrobial, antifungal, anti-HIV, analgesic, anti-inflammatory activities, anti-oxidant activity, molluscicidal, hemostatic, anti-ulcer, cytotoxicity and insecticide properties 12-23.

-The aim of this study is to evaluate the phytochemical, antioxidant and anti-proliferative properties of the aerial part aqueous extract of Hyptis pectinata (L.) growing in Northern Nigeria.
+This study aims to evaluate the phytochemical, antioxidant and anti-proliferative properties of the aerial part aqueous extract of Hyptis pectinata (L.) growing in Northern Nigeria.